ajfisher/node-pixel/README.md

 Both fimwares are provided in this repo in the firmware directory.

+## Getting help

+If you need some help getting your pixel strip working with johnny five jump into the [Gitter Chat](https://gitter.im/ajfisher/node-pixel) or reach out to [ajfisher on twitter](http://twitter.com/ajfisher) or just raise an issue here.

 ## Installation

 Both methods of installation are covered in detail in the [Installation Guide](docs/installation.md).